Japanese eel: Breeding

-Life Cycle
+Life cycle

 The Japanese eel metamorphoses into five stages throughout its life cycle, all with their distinct names.
-In the open ocean, Leptocephalius, the first stage after the egg, feed on marine snow.
-Approximately 18 months after hatching, they metamorphose into glass eels a name given because of there clear appearance.
+In the open ocean, leptocephalus, the first stage after the egg, feed on marine snow.
+Approximately 18 months after hatching, they metamorphose into "glass eels", a name derived from their clear appearance.

-As these glass eels reach their freshwater habitats from December to April they become known as Elvers.
+As these glass eels reach their freshwater habitats from December to April they become known as elvers.
 The migration time of this species corresponds with the moon as it affects the tide.
 This time is during a tide that occurs at night and simulates a flood making it easier for the eels to survive their migration.
 An eel at this stage in its life cycle is 6 cm long with an intense instinct to swim upstream.
 This instinct allows them to scale any scenario and attempt to make it to their permanent habitat.
-During this migration, the eels are not presented with many predators as they are not commonly preyed on during the eel's life cycle stage.
-This low number of predators could also affect the nocturnal nature of the eels during this time.
-They chose to swim upstream during the night hours and hide under banks and rockets of the river during the day.
+This migration is of generally nocturnal, and the eels face few predators.
+They swim upstream during the night hours and hide in river banks and under rocks of during the day.
 Two weeks into this migration, the eels develop a black coloring and metamorphosis from elvers to brown-stage eels to continue their journey.

-The brown-stage, also known as the yellow stage, stage of the eel's life lasts for 5-10 years, and during this time, the eel feeds on worms and insects.
+The brown-stage, also known as the yellow stage, stage of the eel's life lasts for 5–10 years, and during this time, the eel feeds on worms and insects.
 The characteristics of this stage include a dull pigment with a grey, brown, and greenish top and white underbelly.
 This pigment is related to the environment as it relies significantly on the color of the water.
-The eels grow to around their adult size in this stage as well during this time, which is up to 57 - 60 cm for females and 35 cm for males.
+The eels grow to around their adult size in this stage as well during this time, which is up to 57 – 60 cm for females and 35 cm for males.
 At 30 cm, the eels grow sexual organs for the first time and prepare to make their great migration.

 Once these eels reach adulthood, they develop a silvery color under their skin.
 This change in appearance signaling that they are entering their last stage of life, the silver stage.
 During this time, the eels prepare to migrate to the spawning area by naturally producing more oil in their body.
 This oil is stored in the muscles of the eels and is approximately 20% of their body mass.
 Once the appropriate content of the oil is reached, the eels stop feeding.
 During the autumn and generally on the last quarter of the moon, the eels migrate downstream to the center of the pacific.